magento/merchdocs/src/system/permissions-users-all.md

       - **Last Name**
       - **Email address**

-        Each user account requires a unique email address.
+        Each user account must have a unique email address.

    - Enter a **Password** for the account.